Skip to main content

 Merchant IDozu_…Server env var onlyOzuraPay merchants (card charging)

-If you are not routing payments through OzuraPay you only need the vault pub key (frontend) and vault API key (backend).
+If you are not routing payments through OzuraPay you only need the vault API key (backend), plus a pub key if you are using a production vault key.

 The vault API secret must never be sent to the browser.
 The SDK’s session mechanism exists specifically so your server can create a short-lived credential without exposing the secret.
 See the Server SDK for setup.